sgichuki/sgichuki.github.io/sample_page.md

 ## Afro beats music analysis

-**Project description:** This post is inspired by an article about popular podcasts in Kenya (https://nation.africa/kenya/newsplex/kenya-s-best-and-highest-earning-podcasts-3288260).
+**Project description:** This post is inspired by an article about popular podcasts in Kenya (https://nation.africa/kenya/newsplex/kenya-s-best-and-highest-earning-podcasts-3288260).I looked on Kaggle and found a dataset of African music on Spotify, most is from Nigerian artists so will refer to this data as the Afrobeats data set.
+Here are some plots from this data in R.

-### 1. Suggest hypotheses about the causes of observed phenomena
+### 1. What is the most common genre in Afrobeats music?

 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.